Definition of Verbs |

-1) Verb Openers Mini Lesson One; The verb is a word that tells about the action in a sentence.
-Here is a list of verbs to help you with your writing.
+Mini Lesson One; The verb is the word that tells about the action in the sentence.

 bathe |